1216 results found

 Texas Economic Development & Tourism Office is a funding program offered by Texas Economic Development & Tourism in TX.
 Visit the official page for eligibility requirements and application details.

 The Texas CHIPS Act established the Texas Semiconductor Innovation Consortium (TSIC) and the Texas Semiconductor Innovation Fund (TSIF) to leverage Texas’ investments in the semiconductor industry, encourage semiconductor-related companies to expand in the state, further develop the expertise and capacity of Texas institutions of higher education, and maintain the state’s position as the nation’s leader in semiconductor manufacturing.
-The Texas CHIPS Office is a division within the Texas Economic Development & Tourism Office created to provide support to the TSIC and assist in the administration of the TSIF.
+The TSIF may be used to match funding to state entities, such as institutions of higher education, for semiconductor research, design and manufacturing projects; and for grants to business entities with an established presence within the state of Texas to encourage economic development related to semiconductor manufacturing and design.